Sample required:

 Serology: MAT

 Dogs become seropositive 2-3 weeks post infection.
-A single low titre is not diagnostic of infection, but paired titres at 3 week intervals can be evaluated.
+A single low titre is not diagnostic of infection, but paired titres at 3-week intervals can be evaluated.
 A single high titre is diagnostic.

 Successful therapy results in a rapidly decreasing serological titre.